dol/k8s-oci-volume-source-demo/README.md

 ## Key Components

-- **Custom Kind Cluster**: Modified to run with Kubernetes 1.33 and an enabled `ImageVolume` feature flag
+- **Kind Cluster**: Uses Kind 0.29+ with Kubernetes 1.33 and containerd v2.1.1 that natively supports Image Volumes
 - **Local Registry**: A local container registry for storing and retrieving our OCI artifacts
 - **OpenTelemetry Java Agent**: Packaged into a single OCI layer and pushed to the registry
 - **Spring Boot Demo Applications**: Example applications that mount the OpenTelemetry agent from the OCI image